-No sign of extension for Arrieta, Cubs

-CHICAGO (AP) -- Jake Arrieta is one year away from free agency, and the clock is ticking a little louder on the possibility of an extension with the Chicago Cubs.

-The ace right-hander and the World Series champion Cubs agreed to a $15,637,500, one-year contract on Friday, avoiding arbitration.
+Arrieta skipping White House trip, cites family reasons

+''I won't be on that trip.
+I would like to, but I've got some other things I've got to handle,'' he said.

+As the Cubs' delirious fans gathered at a downtown Chicago hotel for another celebration of the team's first World Series title since 1908, Arrieta's representatives and the club put the finishing touches on a $15,637,500, one-year contract, avoiding arbitration.

 But there were no signs that the sides were any closer on a multiyear deal that would keep Arrieta in Chicago beyond this season.

-''There's certainly a chance that he could be here beyond next year, but we don't have any ongoing talks or anything specific scheduled,'' president of baseball operations Theo Epstein said before the start of the team's annual fan convention. ''But I'm sure it will come up at some point.''
+''There's certainly a chance that he could be here beyond next year, but we don't have any ongoing talks or anything specific scheduled,'' president of baseball operations Theo Epstein said. ''But I'm sure it will come up at some point.''

 Arrieta blossomed after he was acquired in a 2013 trade with Baltimore, a lopsided deal that turned into a key moment in Chicago's turnaround from the bottom of the standings to its first championship since 1908.
 He won the NL Cy Young Award in 2015 and is 54-21 with a 2.52 ERA in three-plus seasons with the Cubs.